 For those who’ve made the ultimate sacrifice, I’ve begun to view it as a Beautiful Suicide.

 Now, that is quite the oxymoron as there is absolutely nothing “beautiful” about the loss of life.
+My mother committed suicide when I was five and my twin siblings were two.
 But, if you look at it from the very micro environment from which the death occurs, there’s a beautiful tragedy which unfolds.

 There are those who’ve argued with me over this and find these actions to be taken by men who are brainwashed by the feminine imperative.
 The MGTOW community especially has challenged me on this stance as they’re angered by the fact that men are the disposable sex and they believe we should fight against it.